Tech is at an all-time high and we’ve somehow lost real conversations along the way. Deep discussion between two people seems to happen less and less.

 Now, a lot that goes inside a company is reflected to the customer.

-Then you can have genuine customer connections
+You can have genuine customer connections

 Performing the art of real talk in business

-– Captivate them with a story.
+Captivate them with a story

 – Ask how you can add value – help them help you!

-– Respond as quickly as possible.
+– Respond as quickly as possible

-– Give them transaction transparency.
+– Give them transaction transparency

 Remember to always do your best to make a lasting impression with a good exit (inside jokes, something in common, problems solved, what to look forward to).